 Photo from Wikimedia, Creative Commons, by Kennysun.
 No edits made.

-In only six years, the band has managed to become a fixture in pop culture; they have performed live on such programs as Saturday Night Live, The Graham Norton Show, and Late Night with Jimmy Fallon.
+Within a few short years, the group became a fixture in pop culture; they have performed live on such programs as Saturday Night Live, The Graham Norton Show, Late Night with Jimmy Fallon, and more.

 Their single ‘Dirty Paws’ showed up in the trailer for Ben Stiller’s comedy-drama, The Secret Life of Walter Mitty (largely shot in Iceland), and the track ‘Silhouettes’ appears on The Hunger Games: Catching Fire soundtrack.